floshin/acrolib/training/periodisation.md

 CONTENT:
 I. What is periodisation?
 II.
 Different foci of progression
 III.
 Different forms of periodisation
+IV.
+The Gentle Sinyavskaya Method

 ---